Sampling Off-Axis Neutrino Fluxes with the Short-Baseline Near Detector: Introduction

 In this paper, we focus on a particular aspect of SBND: its proximity to the neutrino production source.
-Thanks to this, neutrinos arrive at a range of off-axis angles with respect to the beamline axis that can be resolved by SBND.
+Thanks to this, neutrinos arrive at a range of off-axis angles with respect to the beam line axis that can be resolved by SBND.
 In a two-body decay like $\pi^+ \rightarrow \mu^+ + \nu_\mu$, the neutrino energy in the laboratory frame depends on the angle between the pion momentum and the neutrino emission direction~\cite{mcdonald2001offaxisneutrinobeam}.
-On average, neutrinos emitted in the forward direction (small angles) carry more energy, while those emitted at larger angles (i.e., off-axis) have lower energies.
-This angular dependence leads to a correlation between off-axis position and neutrino energy, a key feature exploited by SBND-PRISM, enabled by excellent position resolution.
+On average, neutrinos emitted in the forward direction (small angles) carry more energy, while those emitted at larger angles (i.e., off axis) have lower energies.
+This angular dependence leads to a correlation between off-axis position and neutrino energy, a key feature exploited by SBND-PRISM (precision reaction independent spectrum measurement), enabled by excellent position resolution.
 This feature allows probing different neutrino spectra within the same detector.
-The rate of decrease of the neutrino flux with the off-axis angle is flavor and interaction dependent.
+The neutrino-flux dependence on the off-axis angle is flavor and interaction dependent.
 For example, three-body decays, which contribute to the production of electron neutrinos, have a broader angular distribution, resulting in a smaller rate of decrease compared to muon neutrinos, which are almost exclusively produced in two-body decays.
 We show how this can be leveraged to perform analyses that are robust against large uncertainties in cross-section modeling.
 The benefit here arises from disentangling uncertainties associated with the neutrino flux from those associated with neutrino-interaction cross sections.
 We explore the use of this concept in improving the study of neutrino interactions and testing physics models that predict off-axis-angle-dependent signal distortions, such as $\nu_\mu \to \nu_e$ oscillations.
+While $\nu_\mu \to \nu_e$ oscillations are not expected driven by standard oscillation mechanisms~\cite{Denton:2022een}, SBND is well situated to have sensitivity to new oscillations governed by a new oscillation length described by a mass splitting $\Delta m^2 \gtrsim 10$~eV$^2$~\cite{Machado:2019oxb}.